The Campaign for the Future of Jewish Life at Brandeis

 Dialogue and diplomacy across difference

-Training and confidence to navigate and lead in a world where antisemitism and polarization are on the rise
+Training to navigate a world where antisemitism is on the rise

 Skills for navigating complexity with Jewish confidence

-Hillel nurtures the next generation of Jewish leaders, equipping them with the deep roots and broad perspective they need to thrive in Jewish life, civic life, and professional life.
+Hillel nurtures the next generation of Jewish leaders, equipping them with the deep roots and broad perspective they need to thrive in Jewish life, communal work, business, technology, medicine, law, education, and public service.

 Where?